publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395w–4.md

 [Pub.
 L. 108–173, title VI, § 611(e)][/us/pl/108/173/s611/e], Dec.
 8, 2003, [117 Stat.
 2304][/us/stat/117/2304], provided that:

-> “The amendments made by this section \[amending this section and sections 1395x and 1395y of this title\] shall apply to services furnished on or after January 1, 2005, but only for individuals whose coverage period under part B \[probably means part B of title XVIII of the Social Security Act, which is classified to this part\] begins on or after such date.”
+> “The amendments made by this section \[amending this section and sections 1395x and 1395y of this title\] shall apply to services furnished on or after January 1, 2005, but only for individuals whose coverage period under part B \[probably means part B of title XVIII of the Social Security Act, [42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] begins on or after such date.”

  __Effective Date of 2000 Amendment__